davew-msft/2019AzureMigrateYourApps/Lab2-ContainerizingApplications/README.md

 4. Here you will see some default application setting.
 We will add a few more.
 5. Click + New application setting to add each of these NAME/VALUE pairs
    1. Name: COLLECTION_NAME   Value: inventory

    2. Name: DB_CONNECTION_STRING  Value:  (paste in the Cosmos DB connection String)

+      1. **IMPORTANT:** We need to add the database name 'tailwind' to the connection string.
+You will see the server address:port and the the /?ssl flag like this:

+         ```
+         ...azure.com:10255/?ssl...
+         ```

+         You add the tailwind database name between them like this:

+         ```
+         ..azure.com:10255/tailwind?ssl...
+         ```

 6. Press Save

 #### Inventory Service